stolostron/rhacm-docs/services/cert_manager/cert_manager_rbac.md

 ## Operator role
 {: #operator}

-Operators within {{site.data.keyword.product}} can create, read/get/list, and update only the Certificates and Issuers within the namespaces they are Operators in.
+Operators within Red Hat Advanced Cluster Management for Kubernetes can create, read/get/list, and update only the Certificates and Issuers within the namespaces they are Operators in.

 For the namespaces that the user is an `Operator` in, the implications include:
 * Operators cannot create Certificates that are signed by any ClusterIssuer